National Accountability Dashboard for Quality

 - Participation in the Federal Employee Viewpoint Survey

 Reporting: These measures will require quarterly, semi-annual, or annual reporting.
-Reporting for all measures is required for IHS-run hospitals, and reporting for a subset of measures is required for ambulatory health centers and Youth Regional Treatment Centers.
+Reporting for all measures is required for IHS-run hospitals, and reporting for a subset of measures is required for ambulatory health centers.
 Each of the IHS Area Offices with IHS direct service facilities will report and validate data for those sites.

 Monitoring: Progress will be monitored at the service unit, Area and Headquarters levels.
 Technical assistance using quality improvement science, principles, and practices will be provided by subject matter experts to improve performance.

-Communication and Transparency: The dashboard will eventually be made available on the ihs.gov website for public viewing in real-time.
+Communication and Transparency: The dashboard will eventually be made available on the ihs.gov website for public viewing.